NBA League Pass Promo Code: Claim 3 Free Months + Win $300 in Bonus Bets

 Bet $5, Win $300 Bonus, NBA League Pass With FanDuel Sportsbook

-The NBA regular season continues on Wednesday night with key matchups like Knicks-Heat and Spurs-Thunder.
+The NBA regular season continues on Thursday night with key matchups like Suns-Clippers and Rockets-Mavericks.
 You can give yourself more chances to start the season with $300 in bonus bets that will help you make more winning NBA picks and parlays, plus a three-month trial subscription to NBA League Pass by signing up today using the FanDuel promo code.

 Click the "BET NOW" link to sign up today and enjoy the benefits of this lucrative NBA League Pass promo code from one the industry's leading NBA betting sites.